Hulk Hogan

 Hulk Hogan in Japan

-In 1981, Hulk was offered a role in "Rocky III."
-WWF didn't allow him to accept, so he left the federation and joined AWA (American Wrestling Association).
+In 1981, Hulk was offered a role in "Rocky III," but WWF wouldn't let him take it, so he left the federation and joined AWA (American Wrestling Association).
 There, he became a two-time heavyweight champion.

 Hulk Hogan Wrestling in Japan

-In 1983, the wrestler returned to WWF and, by 1984, earned the world heavyweight championship title.
+In 1983, Hulk returned to WWF and by 1984 had captured the world heavyweight championship.
 Hulk held this title until 1991.

-During the 1980s, Hogan became one of America's most popular wrestlers.
-He graced magazine covers, had merchandise released in his name, and even starred in the animated series "Hulk Hogan's Rock 'n' Wrestling" (1985-1986), where he voiced his character.
+Throughout the 1980s, Hogan became one of America's most popular wrestlers.
+He appeared on magazine covers, had merchandise released in his name, and even starred in the animated series "Hulk Hogan's Rock 'n' Wrestling" (1985-1986), voicing his own character.

 A scene from 'Hulk Hogan's Rock 'n' Wrestling' animated series